 April 28 is the National Day of Mourning

-The National Day of Mourning is observed each year in Canada on April 28, to commemorate those who have been injured, made ill or killed while on the job due to workplace hazards or incidents.
+The National Day of Mourning is observed every year in Canada on April 28 to commemorate those who have been injured, made ill or killed while on the job due to workplace hazards or incidents.
 The observance began in 1984 and it was officially declared an annual day of remembrance the following year by the Canadian Labour Congress.
 In 1991, the day became a national observance, when the Workers’ Mourning Day Act was passed.

-Each year on April 28, ONA members, staff and colleagues commemorate those who have been injured, made ill or killed at work.
+Every year on April 28, ONA members, staff and colleagues commemorate those who have been injured, made ill or killed at work.
 We honour ONA members, including Brian Beattie, who died due to COVID-19; a member who passed away in a work-related car accident; Nelia Laroza and Tecla Lin who died after contracting SARS; and Lori Dupont, who was murdered while working at a Windsor hospital.
 The list of members who have passed away due to work-related issues sadly continues to grow.

 The Ontario Nurses' Association has been a leader in occupational health and safety issues that affect not only our members, but everyone in society.
 We will continue to advocate for members’ health and safety at the government, employer and Bargaining Unit levels.